Loyola seniors Brian Nicholas and Scott Brown have memories of playing against St. Mary's last season. They weren't pleasant ones.

 The Saints (0-3, 4-3) responded on their next possession.
 On fourth-and-seven at the Loyola 25, Davis' pass found Jason Lilly at the 17, and he rambled in from there to cap a nine-play, 67-yard drive late in the first quarter.
 Davis' conversion pass tied the score at 8.

-On the play, Lilly, the area's fourth-leading rusher, went down hard at the goal line, causing a separation of his shoulder that ended his afternoon.
+On the play, Lilly, the area's fourth-leading rusher, went down hard at the goal line, causing a separation of his shoulder.

-St. Mary's coach Brian Best said he believes the separation is mild but decided to hold Lilly out as a precaution.
+St. Mary's coach Brian Best believes the separation is mild but decided to hold Lilly out as a precaution.

 Loyola broke the deadlock early in the second quarter.
 After taking over on a mishandled punt at the Saints 42, Nicholas called his own number, going 42 yards untouched up the middle.
 Brown's conversion run made it 16-8.